ankitsnlq/makeyouadmin-vcl/README.md

 6.Don't Cache Sitemap Page of your site , else when you Purge your cache search engine bots again read your site whole sitemap.(This i come to Know From Google Webmaster Tools, when i use to cache Makeyouadmin Sitemap, Every time I purge Varnish Cache Google Webmaster Tools shows URLs submitted and URLs indexed 0 in Sitemap section and after some time bot visit my site again every thing becomes normal.).

-7. Don't Cache search Results , so that User see fresh Content when they search Something your site.
+7.Don't Cache search Results , so that User see fresh Content when they search Something your site.